Inside Outside Management Logo Inside Outside Management Logo

 Soils for Life Case Studies

-Soils for Life has been publishing case studies of farmers’ inspiring stories of transition from conventional farming practice to regenerating their soils and landscapes and to share learnings and insights of innovative, adaptive approaches to agricultural land management.
+These case studies showcase farmers’ inspiring stories of transition from conventional farming practice to regenerating their soils and landscapes and to share learnings and insights of innovative, adaptive approaches to agricultural land management.
 Each case study is a story supported by evidence about how the land has changed the land manager and how the land manager has changed the land.
 The case studies focus on ecological, social and economic factors and change, particularly looking at the importance of peer-to-peer support.

 Balala Station – Richard Daugherty and Sarah Burrows